mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-In our morning routine, we want to prepare coffee only after having a bath and boiling water.
+In our morning routine, we only want to prepare coffee after a bath and boiling water.
 So, we need to wait for the completion of the two coroutines.
-We can do it calling the `join` method on the resulting `Job` object:
+We can do it by calling the `join` method on the resulting `Job` object:

 ```kotlin
 suspend fun morningRoutineWithCoffee() {